vincemic/ai-vsc-process-herder/INSTALL.md

-# Installation Instructions for v1.1.1
+# Installation Instructions for v1.2.0

 ## ✅ Working Installation Methods

-Since we've fixed the dependency issues, here are the recommended ways to install the VS Code Process Herder MCP server globally:
+The package has stabilized further in v1.2.0 (reliability + health tooling).
+These are the recommended ways to install the VS Code Process Herder MCP server globally:

 ### Method 1: Local Package Installation (Recommended)